Systems Thinking Tools: finding the root cause(s) of BIG problems (like lettuce we are told not to eat)

-This post examines how we can use systems thinking to understand the root cause(s) of complex social problems (you know the BIG ones, like poverty, hunger, social inequity, environmental degradation, food safety……).
-Lets see how this might work!
+While we need to pay attention to warnings like this…. it is also important to dig for the root cause of the problem.
+This post examines how we can use systems thinking to understand the root cause(s) of complex social problems (you know the BIG ones, like poverty, hunger, social inequity, environmental degradation, food safety…… and yet another recall of California lettuce).

 A while back, I got an email from one of my “foodie” listserves telling me that the Dole Food Company had recalled thousands of bags of pre-cut salad due to concerns about contamination by the bacteria listeria.